 Once an application is complete with all supporting documents, we review it through the online form and get back to you within three weeks from the completion of your application.

-We are currently accepting applications for the 2018-2019 academic year.
+We are currently accepting applications for the 2019-2020 academic year.
 We will continue to review applications on a rolling basis until the cohort is full.
-The final calendar deadline for the 2018-2019 academic year is August 1, 2018.
+The final calendar deadline for the 2019-2020 academic year is February 15, 2019.

 Applicants to the Strategic Communication Design master's degree program (STCM) are expected to hold a baccalaureate (bachelor’s) degree from an accredited college or university, and to have an undergraduate grade point average of at least 2.75.